fmarani/blog/posts/from-idea-to-a-product.md

 date = "2012-05-17 00:28:34+00:00"
-title = "From idea to a product" tags = ["machine learning", "startup"]
+title = "From idea to a product" tags = ["machine learning", "startup"] description = "Building a machine learning product from vision to first customer"
 +++

 This is my history in one of the first startups I worked for, very small, but nevertheless a very good learning experience.